ruinogenesis/ICT111-Gravity-MVP/README.md

 | 6602963 | Eimyat Yadanar Mon | Technical and Business Lead | Manage repository structure and prototype feasibility, business aspects |

 ## Initial Problem Area
 Our team is interested in **how RSU students buy and sell used items when they move in and out of university**.
-Students who are leaving, graduating, or moving dorms need to clear furniture, appliances, textbooks, and other items quickly, while new and continuing students want those same things cheaply.
+Students who are leaving, graduating, or changing apartments need to clear furniture, appliances, textbooks, and other items quickly, while new and continuing students want those same things cheaply.
 Today this happens in scattered Facebook and LINE groups where listings are buried, unsearchable, and disorganised.
 We want to build a simple student-only marketplace that connects buyers and sellers directly.

 ## Target Users
 Rangsit University students in two roles: **sellers** who are moving out, graduating, or leaving (especially international students) and need to clear their belongings, and **buyers** who are new or continuing students looking for cheap used furniture, appliances, and textbooks.
 During opportunity scanning the team also considered a degree progress tracker, a shared expense splitter, and a content planner, but selected the student marketplace because the problem is real and recurring, and we belong to the user group, which makes validation easy.